Getting Better Is About Making Your Worst Less Bad. And Knowing More.

 Micrometeorology is simply a big word for weather at the smallest scales; the type of scale we observe and feel physically on the disc golf course.

-I think my years of teaching paragliding and intently studying the ground from above; how wind flows around objects, and how far downwind the turbulence extends gives me a better than average understanding of what’s actually going on in the air.
+I think my years of teaching paragliding and intently studying the ground from above; how wind flows around objects, and how far downwind the turbulence extends gives me a much better than average understanding of what’s actually going on in the air.
 When you are paragliding, and scratching for thermals, you must pay very close attention to every indication of wind movement on the ground, and in the air.

 But there’s nothing I do on the ground today that can’t be done by an observant person who is not a pilot.